PacoReinaCampo/PU-RISCV/doc/isa/markdown/opcode-descriptions.md

 | `fcvt.lu.q`  | `Convert the quadruple-precision value in frs1 to a 64-bit unsigned integer, then write the result to rd`                        |
 | `fcvt.q.l`   | `Convert the 64-bit signed integer in rs1 to a quadruple-precision value, then write the result to frd`                          |
 | `fcvt.q.lu`  | `Convert the 64-bit unsigned integer in rs1 to a quadruple-precision value, then write the result to frd`                        |
-: RV64Q - "RV64Q Standard Extension for Quadruple-Precision Floating-Point (in addition to RV32Q)"
+: RV64Q - "RV64Q Standard Extension for Quadruple-Precision Floating-Point (+ RV32Q)"

 | ins name     | instruction description                                                                                                          |
 |--------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `fmv.x.q`    | `Write the sign extended quadruple-precision value in frs1 into integer register rd`                                             |
 | `fmv.q.x`    | `Write the 64-bit integer register rs1 into the quadruple-precision register frd`                                                |
-: RV128Q - "RV128Q Standard Extension for Quadruple-Precision Floating-Point (in addition to RV64Q)"
+: RV128Q - "RV128Q Standard Extension for Quadruple-Precision Floating-Point (+ RV64Q)"

 | ins name     | instruction description                                                                                                          |
 |--------------|:---------------------------------------------------------------------------------------------------------------------------------|